paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-075-chemical-weapons-convention-implementation.md

 **(b) Civil actions**

-(1) **In general** — A civil action described in subsection (a) of this section may be brought—
+(1) **In general** — A civil action described in subsection (a) may be brought—

-  (A) in the case of a civil action described in subsection (a)(1) of this section, in the United States district court for the judicial district in which any act, omission, or transaction constituting a violation of section 6726 or 6745 of this title occurred or in which the defendant is found or transacts business; or
+  (A) in the case of a civil action described in subsection (a)(1), in the United States district court for the judicial district in which any act, omission, or transaction constituting a violation of section 6726 or 6745 of this title occurred or in which the defendant is found or transacts business; or

-  (B) in the case of a civil action described in subsection (a)(2) of this section, in the United States district court for the judicial district in which the defendant is found or transacts business.
+  (B) in the case of a civil action described in subsection (a)(2), in the United States district court for the judicial district in which the defendant is found or transacts business.

 (2) **Service of process** — In any such civil action process may be served on a defendant wherever the defendant may reside or may be found, whether the defendant resides or may be found within the United States or elsewhere.